 States That Use Your Your Credit Score

 Today, there are 46 states in which auto insurance companies can look at your credit score and consider it a factor in your premiums.
 California, Massachusetts, Hawaii and Maryland forbid this practice, but it’s open everywhere else.

 Why would an auto insurance provider want to know your credit score?
 The auto insurance companies believe that a person who has a lower credit score is less of a risk to the insurance company.

 Other Factors to Take Into Consideration

 The insurance companies each have their own formulas for how each factor is weighted.
 Even in states where it’s legal for the company to consider your credit score, not all of them do.

-When it comes to your auto insurance, credit score can be a major factor in determining your costs.
+You can balance out that higher cost with other choices such as driving a vehicle with advanced safety features and completing a defensive driving course.
+When it comes to your auto insurance, your credit score can be a major factor in determining your costs.